serenayj/ABCD-ACL2021/README.md

-# ABCD: A Graph Framework to Convert Complex Sentences to a Covering Set of Simple Sentences -- ACL 2021
+# ABCD: A Graph Framework to Convert Complex Sentences to a Covering Set of Simple Sentences

 Copyright (c) 2021 Yanjun Gao

+This is the github repository for the ACL 2021 paper: ABCD: A Graph Framework to Convert Complex Sentences to a Covering Set of Simple Sentences.

 ## Introduction
 ABCD is a linguistically motivated sentence editor that decomposes a complex sentence into N simple sentences, where N corresponds to the number of predicates in the complex sentence.
 It first constructs a sentence graph using dependency parsing information, and edits the graph into subgraphs by a neural classifier with four graph operations: A(accept), B(break), C(copy) and D(drop).
-This work appears in ACL 2021 and see paper for more details.
+See paper for more details.
+Please cite our work if you are using our codes.

+![Input sentence and gold simple sentences (left); sentence graph constructed by ABCD](imgs/example.png)

 We provide ABCD model trained on MinWiki (Wikipedia Text).
 You could test this pre-trained model on your data.
 If you are interested in training your ABCD model, we provide scripts of doing so.

-![Input sentence and gold simple sentences (left); sentence graph constructed by ABCD](imgs/example.png)
+The main differences between testing and training is the distant supervision labels generated through preprocessor.
+At training time, we use distant supervision labels to train the neural classifier to predict the four edit types.
+At testing time, we do not need the distant supervision signals anymore.

 ### Table of Contents
 **[Dependencies](#dependencies)**<br>